Availity/sdk-js/packages/exceptions-angular/README.md

 # Angular Exceptions

 A package wrapping the Exceptions class into angular.
-Using AvLogMessagesResource to log errors.
+Using avLogMessagesApi to log errors.

 More details about configuration can be found in [Exceptions-Core](../exceptions-core)